-Several treatments and therapies are available.
-These measures help alleviate symptoms, but do not cure the condition.
+Several treatments and therapies are available which help alleviate symptoms, but there is no cure.
 The chronic nature of IBS and the challenge of controlling its symptoms can be frustrating for both patients and healthcare providers.

 It is important to realize that normal bowel function varies from person to person.
 Normal bowel movements range from as many as three stools a day to as few as three a week.
 A normal movement is one that is formed but not hard, contains no blood, and is passed without cramps or pain.

-The constipation can be intermittent and last for days.
-Stools are often hard and pellet-shaped.
-You may not feel empty after a bowel movement, even when the rectum is empty.
+Stools that are hard and pellet-shaped.
+You may not feel completely empty after a bowel movement even when the rectum is empty.

 Other symptoms of IBS include bloating, gas, and belching.

 Several intestinal disorders have symptoms that are similar to IBS.
 There is no single diagnostic test for irritable bowel syndrome.
-A medical history, physical examination, and select tests can help to rule out other medical conditions.
-The clinician also may do diagnostic procedures such as x-rays or endoscopy (viewing the colon through a flexible tube inserted through the anus) to find out if there is some other disease that is causing abdominal pain.
+A medical history, physical examination, and select tests can help rule out other medical conditions.
+The clinician also may do diagnostic procedures such as x-rays or colonoscopy (viewing the colon through a flexible tube inserted through the anus) to find out if there is another disease process causing the abdominal pain.

-The first step in treating IBS is usually to monitor symptoms, daily bowel habits, and any other factors that may affect your bowels.
-This can help to identify factors that worsen symptoms in some people with IBS, such as lactose or other food intolerances and stress.
+The first step in treating IBS is usually to monitor symptoms by tracking diet, bowel habits, and any other factors that may affect your bowels.
+This can help to identify factors that worsen symptoms in some people with IBS, such as lactose or other food intolerances, and stress.

-Many clinicians recommend temporarily eliminating milk products since lactose intolerance is common and can aggravate IBS or cause symptoms similar to IBS.
-The greatest concentration of lactose is found in milk and ice cream, although it is present in smaller quantities in yogurt, cottage and other cheeses, and any prepared foods that contain these ingredients
+- The greatest concentration of lactose is found in milk and ice cream, although it is present in smaller quantities in yogurt, cottage and other cheeses, and any prepared foods that contain these ingredients.

 - All lactose containing products should be eliminated for two weeks.
 If IBS symptoms improve, it is reasonable to continue avoiding lactose.
 If symptoms do not improve, you may resume eating lactose-containing foods.